Kitware/Visomics/scripts/README.txt

 min:         minimum value for this parameter (Integer & Double types only).
 max:         maximum value for this parameter (Integer & Double types only).
 option:      one of the available options for this parameter (Enum type only).
+table:       Only used for Column parameters.
+Indicates which table to use.